Aveglia/vAMPirus/docs/HelpDocumentation.md

 Here we have a block from the vampirus.config file that stores information related to your run:

-            // Project/analyses- specific information
+            // Project specific information

-                // Project name - Name that will be used as a prefix for naming files by vAMPirus projtag="vAMPrun"
+                // Project name - Name that will be used as a prefix for naming files by vAMPirus projtag="vAMPirusAnalysis"
-                // Path to metadata spreadsheet file to be used for plot metadata="/PATH/TO/metadata.csv"
+                // Path to metadata spreadsheet file to be used for plot metadata="/PATH/TO/vampirus_meta.csv"
-                // Minimum number of hit counts for a sample to have to be included in the downstream analyses and report generation minimumCounts="1000"
+                // reads directory, must specify the path with "R{1,2}" for reads to be properly read by Nextflow reads="/PATH/TO/reads/"
-        	    // PATH to current working directory
+                // PATH to working directory of your choosing, will automatically be set to vAMPirus installation workingdir="VAMPDIR"
-                     mypwd="/PATH/TO/working_directory"
-                     email="your_email@web.com"
-                // reads directory
-                     reads="/PATH/TO/reads/R{1,2}_001.fastq.gz"
-                // Directory to store output of vAMPirus analyses outdir="results"
+                // Name of directory created to store output of vAMPirus analyses (Nextflow will create this directory in the working directory) outdir="results"

-The first one in the block is the project tag or "projtag" which by default, if unchanged, will use the prefix "vAMPrun".
+The first one in the block is the project tag or "projtag" which by default, if unchanged, will use the prefix "vAMPirusAnalysis".
 To change this value, and any other parameter value, just edit right in the configuration file so if you wanted to call the run "VirusRun1" you would edit the line to:

             // Project/analyses- specific information
                 // Project name - Name that will be used as a prefix for naming files by vAMPirus